Skip to Content

 4. Weight Capacity

-For those seeking greater reliability and peace of mind, HealthCraft’s EasyMount, PLUS Series and INVISIA Collection are designed to support up to 500 lbs.
+For occupational therapy professionals, weight capacity should be considered alongside grab bar placement, installation surface, transfer style, and the client’s strength, balance, and mobility needs.
+These factors all play a role in client safety and effective fall prevention.
+For those seeking greater reliability and peace of mind, HealthCraft’s EasyMount, PLUS Series and INVISIA Collection are designed to support up to 500lbs.
 However, it’s important to note that certain installation factors can decrease the weight capacity of grab bars, especially when there is only a partial structure available for mounting.

-When HealthCraft grab bars are installed using our Hollow Wall Anchor (without studs), they are designed to support up to 30 lbs in drywall, tile and drywall, or in acrylic tub surrounds.
+When HealthCraft grab bars are installed using our Hollow Wall Anchor (without studs), they are designed to support up to 300lbs in drywall, tile and drywall, or in acrylic tub surrounds.

 5. Aesthetic Appeal